tuckerweibell/recipe/doc-site/src/pages/guides/contributing.md

    - [Create the component](#creating-components)
    - Consider how your component will be [accessible to all users](https://www.essentialaccessibility.com/blog/web-content-accessibility-guidelines).
 Recipe's default component template includes basic tests for common accessibility issues to help get you started.
    - Provide test coverage for the component.
 Recipe's default template for testing includes a visual snapshot for each example from the component's API documentation, automatically providing regression test coverage ensuring that your component _looks as it should_ when initially rendered.
 Beyond this, you should provide additional tests to demonstrate the component _behaves as it should_ upon user interaction.
-   - Update `src/unreleased.md` with a summary of the changes made, following our [versioning guidance](/guides/versioning-and-changelog#versioning-scheme) to categorize changes into appropriate headings.
+   - Create a changeset [following semantic versioning](#following-semantic-versioning) to categorize your changes into appropriate headings for our changelog.
 1. **Code review**
    - A code review from the Recipe team is not required for code to land in Recipe; any engineer with Senior+ frontend skills can review your code.
    - If the Recipe team did not review the PR, they may propose follow-up changes at a later time.
 1. **Publish the new changes**
    - In order for changes to take effect in downstream applications, the changes must be published to npm with a new version number.
-You can increment the version yourself by following our [versioning guidance](/guides/versioning-and-changelog#versioning-scheme).
+A canary branch will be published on your behalf when your PR is merged into the main Recipe branch.
+Additionally, a "Release" PR will be created containing your changes (and updated automatically upon subsequent changes to the main branch), allowing Recipe maintainers to aggregate changes into a SemVer release at a later time.
-   - Downstream applications may need to be updated to use the new version.
-[Step-by-step publishing instructions](#publishing-a-new-release) are provided below.
+   - Downstream applications should be updated to use the new version.

 ---